basic-examples/oogit/README.md

 ### Metadata File Format

-The `.oogit` file contains metadata in the following format (one value per line):
+The `.oogit/metadata` file contains metadata in the following format (one value per line):

 ```text
 1